clarke-lab/CHO_cell_microprotein_analysis/README.md

-# Found in translation: Microproteins are a new class of host cell impurity in mAb drug products
+# Annotation of the non-canonical translatome reveals that CHO cell microproteins are a new class of mAb drug product impurity

 [![DOI](https://zenodo.org/badge/449655379.svg)](https://zenodo.org/badge/latestdoi/449655379)